 Your first-line antibiotics did not kill you.
 After father of nature, he would ideally want to get out with some fresh antibacterial remedy.
 Unfortunately this will not work.
 Not that they did not exist - we just do not know them.
 All I know is, for cases like yours, written in a separate article on chlamydia and its natural treatment .
 Once again, clicking on the link in the previous sentence will show you everything I can say about natural chlamydia treatment.

 The Chlamydia trachomatis parasite, as you surely know, runs inside the cells and is therefore hardly destructible.
 However, if we were able to remove it, we could concentrate on reactive inflammation of the joints .
 There are also effective adaptogens for this purpose.
 But until you get rid of the infection , it is of little importance for you to suppress immunity by common analgesics, such as corticosteroids and cyclooxygenase inhibitors, in the palliative joint therapy of painful joints.

-And finally: Do not be angry with the doctor.
+And finally: Do not be angry with your doctor.
 He is in the same situation - naughty chlamydia is a medical problem.
-The poor treatment result in chlamydia does not mean that the doctor is a poor doctor as well.
+The poor treatment result in chlamydia does not mean that the doctor is a bad doctor as well.
 If there are no other reasons to change it, you should continue to follow its instructions regardless of the treatment outcome and consult it also before any natural treatment attempts.

-Thank you, Petr
+Thank you Petr

 Short complement to pulmonary chlamydia